SplatDem/Soomer/README.md

 > [!WARNING]
-> This program in the early stage of development
+> This program in the early stage of development.
-> Some features may not work
+> Some features may not work.
-> Also there is a bug that prevents the program from being used in some DEs or compositors
+> Also there is a bug that prevents the program from being used in some DEs or compositors.

 # Soomer
 Soomer is a zoomer application for wayland written in rust.